 Safer intake

-Pre-surgical assessments routinely ask about grooming practices, chemical sensitivities, and prior reactions — capturing risk before it becomes crisis.
+Pre-surgical assessments routinely ask about grooming practices, chemical sensitivities, and prior reactions.

 Accessible care